Materials-Consortia/OPTIMADE/optimade.rst

   This can be useful for properties that are so large that it can be inconvenient to return them in a single response.
   In that case a link is provided, as described in `JSON Response Schema: Common Fields`_ under the `links.next` field, from which the remainder of the requested data can be retrieved.
   They also provide a method to correlate the values of two ranged properties.
-  The meta data is returned by default, the values are only returned when specifically requested via the :query-param:`ranged property` query parameter as described under `Entry Listing URL Query Parameters`_.
+  The metadata is returned by default, the values are only returned when specifically requested via the :query-param:`ranged property` query parameter as described under `Entry Listing URL Query Parameters`_.

 - **Type**: dictionary with keys: